Writing ideas are made up of four basic ingredients: character, plot, theme and setting.

 - A laughing, joking taxi driver with worsening eyesight.

-- A sweet old lady who takes in stray cats.
+- An energetic old lady who takes in stray cats.

 These are ideas for characters that are interesting to me (and might mean absolutely nothing to you), but they should give you the idea.
 Simply fill a page or two with similar character sketches, ones that are interesting to you or meaningful to you in some way.